 In order to keep level of public debt sustainable, without thereby disrupting the fiscal sustainability, limit on the total public debt level in medium and long run is determined, which is not to exceed 60% of GDP.
-As a result of the economic crisis induced by COVID-19, most of the European Union countries, as well as the countries in the region, have been forced to widen their budget deficits all to the end of ensuring funds for managing the pandemic.
-At most of the economies, this has resulted in increased level of public debt by more than 10 percentage points.
+As a result of the economic crisis induced by COVID-19, most of the European Union countries, as well as the countries in the region, were forced to widen their budget deficits all to the end of ensuring funds for managing the pandemic.
+At most of the economies, this resulted in increased level of public debt by more than 10 percentage points.
 Due to the severity of the crisis induced by the pandemic, fiscal rules in the European Union are temporarily suspended by the end of 2022.
-Analogously, in the course of 2022, Republic of North Macedonia has experienced increased level of public debt, exceeding the maximum limit set under this Strategy.
-Medium-term projections presented in this Strategy show that public debt will exceed the maximum threshold of 60% in the period 2022-2025, however, as a result of the fiscal consolidation measures, it is expected to return to the stipulated limit below 60% of GDP in 2026 and 2027.
+Medium-term projections presented in this Strategy show that public debt will exceed the maximum threshold of 60% in the period 2023-2025, however, as a result of the fiscal consolidation measures, it is expected to return to the stipulated limit below 60% of GDP in 2026 and 2027.
 On the basis of the medium-term budget framework determining the need for budget deficit financing in the medium term, repayments of previously incurred debts, as well as implementation of projects beyond the central government, public debt will experience moderate upward trend in the medium term by 2024, as a result of the crisis consequences.
 Afterwards, in the period following 2024, debt level is expected to decline through the fiscal consolidation measures.